 ADDITIONAL MEDIA OPPORTUNITIES

 All drivers eliminated in Q1 or Q2 are available for media interviews immediately after the end of each session, as are drivers who participated in Q3, but who are not required for the post-qualifying press conference.
-Where?
-The Pen Interviews area is under the tent in front of the Race Control Access.
+The TV Pen is located in front of the entrance to race control.

-Any driver retiring before the end of the race is available at each team’s garage/hospitality.
+Any driver retiring before the end of the race will be made available at his team’s garage/hospitality.

 In addition, during the race every team will make available at least one senior spokesperson for interview by officially accredited TV crews.
 A list of those nominated will be made available in the media centre.